LHNCBC/ucum-lhc/README.md

     npm install @lhncbc/ucum-lhc --save

+This will install the @lhncbc/ucum-lhc directory in your node_modules diretory.
+The dist subdirectory will contain ucum-lhc.js and ucum-lhc.min.js (minimized version of ucum-lhc.js) and a data subdirectory that includes a separate json file of the ucum data (which is also included in ucum-lhc.js and ucum-lhc.min.js).

+#### Getting the code as a bower package

+You can use the [bower](https://bower.io) package manager to install the ucum-lhc bower package.
+(If you do not have bower installed on your machine you can install it using npm.
+See https://bower.io).
+Install the ucum-lhc package using the bower install command

+    bower install ucum-lhc

+This will install the ucum-lhc directory in your bower_components directory.
+The dist subdirectory will contain ucum-lhc.js and ucum-lhc.min.js (minimized version of ucum-lhc.js) and a data subdirectory that includes a separate json file of the ucum data (which is also included in ucum-lhc.js and ucum-lhc.min.js).

+### Using the code

+#### Server side

-This will install the dist/ucum-lhc.min.js module file, which includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
+The ucum-lhc.min.js file (which is the minimized version of the ucum-lhc.js file )includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
 We assume that your main motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.
-To access capabilities, require the package and create a UcumLhcUtils object that contains those functions (as described below):
+To access capabilities, require the package and create a UcumLhcUtils object that contains those functions (as described below).
+Starting in the @lhncbc/ucum-lhc directory:

-     var ucum = require('path-to-the-file/dist/ucum-lhc');
+    var ucum = require(./dist/ucum-lhc");
     var utils = ucum.UcumLhcUtils.getInstance();

 #### Client side

-You can clone or download the UCUM LHC code from the [GitHub site](https://github.com/lhncbc/ucum-lhc).
-You will then need to include the ucum-lhc.min.js module in your browser code:

-      <script src="path-to-the-file/dist/ucum-lhc.min.js"></script>
+    <script src="./dist/ucum-lhc.min.js"></script>

 The validation, conversion and commensurable units functions are available from the _ucumPkg.UcumLhcUtils_ class.
-In your javascript code access those functions via the ucumPkg object.
+In your client side javascript code access those functions via the ucumPkg object.
 For example,

-        var utils = ucumPkg.UcumLhcUtils.getInstance();
+    var parseResp = ucumPkg.UcumLhcUtils.getInstance().validateUnitString(uStr, true);

 #### Function descriptions